taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 bash cldeploy -k ACTIVATION_KEY
 ```

-Where `ACTIVATION_KEY` is the one that you got on previous step.
+Where `ACTIVATION_KEY` is the one that you got in the previous step.

-If you want to get IP-based license, run the following commands:
+If you want to get an IP-based license, run the following commands:

 ```
 yum install wget -y